-Use in-line comments to document variable usage and other small comments.
+• Use in-line comments to document variable usage and other small comments.
 Block style comments are preferable for describing computation processes and program flow.

 - Use the \$Id\$ RCS identifier for all RCS-based source-code control tools.
-The \$Id\$ identifier expands to \$Id: filename revision date time author state \$. - Use a "ToDo" section in the header comments to indicate those items that remain to be done.
+The \$Id\$ identifier expands to \$Id: filename revision date time author state \$.
+When used with ESO's CMM the identifier must be preceded by @(#). - Use a "ToDo" section in the header comments to indicate those items that remain to be done.